 I am an engineer and proud of the profession.
 The fact that one of the highest technical recognitions in IBM is Distinguished Engineer not only indicates its foundations but is a sort of serendipity for me.

-IBM was an ocean with many seas.
-That I could change my work or role without leaving the company was a comfort for anyone who likes the work more than the money.
+IBM is an ocean with many seas.
+That I could change my work or role without leaving the company was a comfort for someone who likes the occupation more than the money.
 And the support for exploring and doing new things has been strong in IBM, in all my 21 years in it.

-I am also an Enterprise Architect, and IBM could pretty much design and deliver any Information Technology capability a client needed.
-I could farm the rich variety of its thought leadership and offerings, whether we finally selected from its own portfolio or partners.
-It gave me a sense of command over all the natural forces involved in Enterprise Architecture.
-And no one does the architecture profession better, in general.
+I am also an Enterprise Architect, and IBM can pretty much design and deliver any Information Technology capability a client needed.
+I’ve farmed the rich variety of its thought leadership and offerings, whether we finally selected from its own portfolio or partners.
+It’s given me a sense of command over all the natural forces involved in Enterprise Architecture.
+And no other company does the architecture profession better, in general.

 How many entities has humankind created on this planet that are so large and useful for ages?
-And one that’s done well for the world while being commercially successful enough to provide a decent living for millions of people for so long.
-A name and brand universally known and instinctively respected.
+And one that’s done well for the world, while being commercially successful enough to provide a decent living for millions of people.
+A name and a brand universally known and instinctively respected.

-In the end, if the handful who remember me were to say ‘he became a writer after spending most of his career in IBM’, I would be content.
+In the end, if the handful who remember me were to say ‘he became a writer after finishing a long career at IBM’, I would be content.
 I hope it still turns out to be true.

 That was my heart speaking.
-My rational mind says a lot of expensive thinking and analysis must have gone into the decision.
-And if the two resultant parts do well and Big Blue goes strong for another century as two Medium Blues, it would be something.
-Who knows, they may both retain enough of what I sought, to soothe my heart.
+My rational mind says a lot of expensive thinking and analysis must have gone into the decision to split the company.
+And if the two resultant parts do well and Big Blue goes strong for another century as two Medium Blues, it would be something fine.
+Who knows, they may both retain enough of what I loved, to soothe my heart.
 Fingers crossed.